 - Comparative perspective: Regionalism allows Acadia Center to be aware of best (and worst) practices.
 When a reform advances in one state, we have the information to take the data to neighbors and press for change.
 Conversely, when a regressive action occurs, we can point to evidence from neighboring states to demonstrate the negative consequences of backtracking on clean energy.

 - Electric and gas utilities operate across state lines: Eversource, the largest utility in New England, operates electric and gas companies in Connecticut, Massachusetts and New Hampshire.
-National Grid is a major utility in New York and Massachusetts, and is the sole utility in Rhode Island.
+National Grid is a major utility in New York and Massachusetts, and Rhode Island.
 Avangrid runs companies from Rochester, NY to Downeast Maine to the Connecticut shore.

 - ISO-New England (Independent System Operator – New England) operates a uniform electric grid and associated combined power markets in 6 states, and has a policy to charge ratepayers in all 6 states for regional transmission projects.

 Regionalism amplifies impact.
 When Northeast states act together, they have the combined populations, buying power and equivalent gross domestic product that would rank them among the major economies in the world.
 When Acadia Center prepared analyses on the economic benefits of energy efficiency, we found that although states benefitted individually when they maximized investments in energy efficiency, individual state benefits were larger when all states maximized efficiency due to economies of scale and larger markets.